-- Their close proximity to the sinuses coupled with the ophthalmic veins communicating with the cavernous sinus creates a possible introduction of infection into the intracranial cavity.
+- Their proximity to the sinuses, coupled with the ophthalmic veins communicating with the cavernous sinus, creates a possible introduction of infection into the intracranial cavity.

 - The infra-orbital nerve exits through the inferior orbital foramen inferior to the orbital rim and innervates lateral aspect of the external nose, inferior eyelid and cheek and upper lip and related oral mucosa.

-- Paediatric anatomy and development confer different injuries depending on age, with orbital floor fractures becoming more common than roof fractures at approximately age 7 due to the development of the maxillary sinus.
+- Paediatric anatomy and development confer different injuries depending on age, with orbital floor fractures becoming more common than roof fractures at approximately age seven due to the growth of the maxillary sinus.

 History and Examination

-Mechanism of injury is always important to elicit in trauma as well as careful and thorough (and documented) examination.
-Initial assessment as always in trauma is by the ATLS ABC approach followed by a careful secondary survey.
+Mechanism of injury is always important to elicit in trauma and careful and thorough (and documented) examination.
+Initial trauma assessment is always done by the ATLS ABC approach, followed by a detailed secondary survey.